Natural Fly Prevention in the Barn

 You’ve probably tried a variety of smelly fly sprays, sticky strips, and other assorted tips, tricks and gimmicks all the way down to the lowly fly swatter.
 We typically advise customers on how to “clean up” their skin care, but today’s blog is around getting away from chemical fly sprays and insect repellents.

 Many of the insecticides that actually work are chemical compilations that do no favors for the human race.
 We must wear masks and gloves to even use them.
 We don’t want to use such chemicals around our animals (or ourselves for that matter).
-So with research over the winter, we finally found a system we LOVE and it really does WORK!
+So with research over the winter, we finally found a natural way to keep flies away that we LOVE and it really does WORK!
 We are happy to share it with you and hope it helps you fix your “fly problem”.
 It is called FLY PREDATOR.

 What are fly predators?